January 23, 2020

 A complete guide to getting that boiler working again and some common fault codes and how to fix.

-Whether it is an issue with the radiators, the water supply or just a misplaced valve, it can be hard to notice your boiler not working until the problem has already started putting pressure on your other appliances.
+Whether it is an issue with the radiators, the water supply or just a misplaced valve or just your boiler is not working, it can be hard to notice your boiler issue until the problem has already started putting pressure on your other appliances.

 Knowing the difference between a DIY boiler repair job and a situation where calling for a full engineer quote is important.

 A leaking combi boiler is one of the most well-known causes of a boiler not working.
 A leak can spring up anywhere in the system and drop the boiler pressure significantly - if it's after the boiler pressure gauge, it might not even get picked up by the readings.

 Check everything that's exposed, such as radiators, as well as the boiler itself.
 If you don't see any obvious signs, then you might have to contact an engineer and get them to look at the entire heating and boiler system themselves.Pressure keeps dropping?